-Not terrorist attack: police
+Not a terrorist attack: police

 POLICE are keen to reassure Leongatha residents that the town has not been the target of a terrorist attack, after a vehicle sped down the McCartin Street footpath this morning at about 9.15am.